 , (8)

-where j is the number of soil layer denoted by CLM4.5, Kj (L/T) and f (L) are, respectively, the lateral hydraulic conductivity of the jth soil layer and the e-folding length (which will be discussed later), and (L) is the thickness of the jth soil layer.
+where T1 (L2/T) and T2 (L2/T) are respectively the lateral flow transmissivity within and outside the 10th soil layers of CLM4.5, j is the number of soil layer denoted by CLM4.5, Kj (L/T) and f (L) are, respectively, the lateral hydraulic conductivity of the jth soil layer and the e-folding length (which will be discussed later), (L) is the thickness of the jth soil layer, i is the soil layer where the groundwater table lies, zh,i (L) is the lower boundary depth of the ith soil layer, z' (L) is the relative depth to the bottom boundary of the 10th soil layer (where z’ = z - 3.8, z > 3.8 m), and K(z') (L/T) is the lateral hydraulic conductivity at relative depth z'.
 Based on Fan et al. (2007), we also applied an estimation of the lateral hydraulic conductivity at depth below the 10th soil layer in Eq.
 (8) as:

 , (9)

-where K10 (L/T) is the lateral hydraulic conductivity at the 10th soil layer, z' (L) is the relative depth to the bottom boundary of the 10th soil layer, and K(z') (L/T) is the lateral hydraulic conductivity at relative depth z'.
 In CLM4.5, only the vertical hydraulic conductivity is provided.
 So to obtain the lateral hydraulic conductivity Kj of each soil layer, we applied the assumption of Fan et al. (2007) such that the lateral conductivity is related to the vertical hydraulic conductivity and the content of clay for local soil as:

 , (10)